GIVE: Structured Reasoning of Large Language Models with Knowledge Graph Inspired Veracity Extrapolation: Experiments

-Since we aim to enable LLM to conduct faithful reasoning utilizing very sparse KG, thus the general KB-QA pairs with ground truth knowledge path does not align with the purpose of our experiments.
-For biomedical reasoning experiments we use a sparse UMLS \citep{umls_sparse} with 135 nodes and 5877 edges, test the accuracy on the ``yes-no'' datasets PubmedQA \citep{pubmedqa} and BioASQ \citep{bioasq}, and multiple-choice dataset Processbank \citep{processbank}.
-In Section \ref{sec::exp_conceptnet}, we test on the validation set of CommonsenseQA \citep{commonsenseqa}, using (1) the full English ConceptNet \citep{conceptnet} with 844,158 nodes and 2,085,099 edges.
-(2) 50\% edges version with 607,483 nodes and 1,042,550 edges.
-(3) 10\% edges version with 223,863 nodes and 208,510 edges.

-\textbf{We focus on questions that are hard to answer without additional reasoning by ignoring any ``gold'' knowledge or context.} For PubmedQA \citep{pubmedqa}, we challenge the competing methods by providing LLM with only the question statement and the retrieved facts, \textbf{not} any ground-truth gold context in which the answer is self-presented.
-Similarly, for BioASQ \citep{bioasq}, we extract all questions in Task 2B, 3B and 4B with both ``ideal answer'' (long answer) and ``exact answer'' (short answer).
-We ignore the long answer to test the accuracy on the short answer returned by each method.
-In the case of Processbank \citep{processbank}, we do \textbf{not} provide the ground-truth annotations by only giving the question statement and choices.
+We examine questions that \textbf{require additional reasoning} by disregarding any "gold" context or inclusive knowledge base.
+In PubmedQA \citep{pubmedqa}, we challenge competing methods by supplying LLM only with the question statement and the retrieved facts, \textbf{excluding} any ground-truth context where the answer is self-contained.
+For BioASQ \citep{bioasq}, we focus on questions from Tasks 2B, 3B, and 4B, disregarding long answers to assess the precision of the short responses each method provides.
+For Processbank \citep{processbank}, ground-truth annotations are \textbf{omitted}, providing only the question statement and choices.
+All three datasets are paired with a compact UMLS \citep{umls_sparse} containing just 135 nodes.
+Regarding CommonsenseQA \citep{commonsenseqa}, built with ConceptNet \citep{conceptnet}, we randomly sample ConceptNet sub-graphs with varying edge ratios.
+[1]{ } \definecolor{deepgreen}{rgb}{0.0, 0.5, 0.0}

-\subsubsection{Competing baselines and backbone LLMs}
+\subsection{Competing baselines and backbone LLMs}

-We compare the proposed GIVE framework against standard I/O prompting \citep{I/O}; CoT prompting \citep{CoT}; text-based RAG \citep{RAG}, following the original setting to use a DPR-based retriever \citep{DPR} on the verbalized triplets; and ToG \citep{ToG}, which is the SOTA framework for retrieving structured information via KG-LLM interactions.
-For each competing method, we compare their performance on GPT3.5-turbo, GPT-4, GPT4o-mini and Llama3.1-70B-Instruct.
-For each baseline methods, we provide the same set of randomly chosen k-shot examples, where k = 5 for ``yes-no'' datasets PubmedQA and BioASQ, and k = 10 for multiple-choice datasets ProcessBank and CommonsenseQA.
-To ensure fairness of comparison, for CoT, RAG and ToG, we also provide the correct reasoning process for each of the given examples.
-We provide the full details of prompts used for each baseline in Appendix \ref{sec:prompt}.

-As illustrated in Section \ref{sec::answer_generation}, we prompt LLM with the three knowledge sets generated by GIVE progressively. $\text{GIVE}_\text{a}$ uses only the affirmative knowledge set, $\text{GIVE}_\text{a+c}$ prompts LLM with both affirmative and counter-factual knowledge.
-Finally in $\text{GIVE}_\text{a+c+e}$ we provide LLM with affirmative knowledge, counter-factual knowledge and the expert knowledge contained in the knowledge graph.